MiaRobangK25/CS3_1stQtrPortfolio/public/sona-2025-mia.md

 __
 # **2nd Question**
 > *Give 1-3 key points from SONA 2025 that you found weird for any reason (explaining is optional)*
 - I found the fact that BBM was generally more focused on delivering the speech `"to the people, for the people"`.
-BBM also `seemed to avoid talking about international relations, or vaguely talk about PH trade relations`
+BBM also `seemed to avoid talking about international relations, or vaguely talk about PH trade relations`.

 __
 # **3rd Question**